 Go for the Leesa if you like the all-foam feel, but want to sleep slightly cooler.
 It is great for people who like a medium firm mattress with reasonable conforming.
 Also, it is a perfect choice for couples because of the superior motion isolation and quietness when bearing weight.
 On the other hand, it is not a good choice if you don’t like the foam feel and close conforming, or you’d like a more responsive surface.

-You should choose Helix Midnight if you sleep exceptionally hot and wake up sweaty.
+You should choose Helix Midnight if you sleep exceptionally hot and experience night sweats.
 This model will help you sleep cooler thanks to its breathability and temperature regulating properties.
 It is suitable for people who like medium firmness with a good balance between support and contouring.
 It is also ideal for those who need good motion isolation with minimal noise.
 Helix Midnight is not a good option if you don’t like the classic innerspring feel, or want a firmer surface with minimal conforming.